rabbitmq/workloads/resiliency/README.md

 }
 ```

-From the above configuration RabbitMQ Cloud Connectors take the `username`, `password` and `vhost` from the json attribute `uri`.
-If the `uris` json array is present, it uses each address to connect to RabbitMQ.
-It will always try to connect to the first address (`10.0.0.41:5672`).
+From the above configuration, RabbitMQ Cloud Connectors takes the `username`, `password` and `vhost` from the `uri` *json attribute*.
+If the `uris` *json array* is present, it extracts all the hostname/ipadress and port from the array of AMQP addresses.
+If `uris` *json array* is not present or empty, the hostname and port in the `uri` is used instead.
+Spring Cloud Connectors configures Spring AMQP's ConnectionFactory with the full list of addresses.
+Spring AMQP will first connect to the first address (`10.0.0.41:5672`).
 If that fails it attempts to connect to the next one, `10.0.0.42:5673` and so forth.

 ### Skeleton application